hellenkuttery/WalletApp/README.md

 #  Expenses & Income Project

 ## Description
-This assignment will help students practice their JavaScript skills by building a simple expense tracker application.
 This application allows users to keep track of their income and expenses and displays a summary of their financial status.

 ## Problem Statement